LGBTQ people in Colombia: 1970s to 1980s

 In the 1970s, informal LGBTQ organization began to emerge in Colombia.
 On 28 June 1977, the Colombian Homosexual Liberation Movement (Movimiento de Liberación Homosexual de Colombia, MLHC) was founded by Manuel Velandia, León Zuleta, and Guillermo Cortés.
 This organization was the first political project advocating for the LGBTQ community in the country, composed of branches in cities across Colombia.
 Zuleta, who was later murdered in a suspected hate crime in 1993, also contributed to the early LGBTQ press with the magazine El Otro.

 In 1974, the American Psychiatric Association removed homosexuality from the Diagnostic and Statistical Manual of Mental Disorders (DSM), but Colombian health authorities continued to classify homosexuality as a mental disorder in the national disease codification (CIE) for several years, until 1990.

-Legal reforms followed starting in the 1980s.
+Legal reforms started in the 1980s.
 In 1981, homosexuality was decriminalized in Colombia, ending penalties that had included imprisonment from five to fifteen years.
 MLHC held the country's first LGBTQ pride march and demonstration in Bogotá in 1983, with approximately 32 participants and a coningent of nearly a hundred police officers sent for crowd control.

 In 1983, the first AIDS-related deaths were officially reported in Colombia.
 That same year, Manuel Velandia and Eduardo Moreno founded the Grupo de Ayuda e Información sobre SIDA or GAI (Help and Information on AIDS Group) to provide information and support regarding the disease.

 Between 1986 and 1989, numerous violent incidents targeting LGBTQ individuals occurred in the country, attributed to illegal vigilante groups engaged in anti-gay so-called 'social cleansing' campaigns.
 Media sources estimated approximately 640 related deaths occurred during this period.
 Groups claiming responsibility included "Manonegra" ("Black Hand") and others operating under names such as "Amor a Medellín" (Love to Medellín), "Amor a Manizales" (Love to Manizales), and "Muerte a Homosexuales" (Death to Homosexuals).